LANL-Bioinformatics/EDGE/docs/installation.rst

     * perl_bio_phylo
     * perl_xml_twig

-7. Please restart the Terminal Session allow $EDGE_HOME to be exported.
+7. Restart the Terminal Session to allow $EDGE_HOME to be exported.

-After running INSTALL.sh successfully, the binaries and related scripts will be stored in the ./bin and ./scripts directory.
+.. note:: After running INSTALL.sh successfully, the binaries and related scripts will be stored in the ./bin and ./scripts directory.
 It also writes EDGE_HOME environment vairable into .bashrc or .bash_profile.